 Turkey's government is secular, which means there is a separation between religion and government.
 In Southwest Asia, Turkey is one of the few countries that is mainly Muslim but does not use Islamic law.
 While Turkey has made progress in the rights of its citizens as part of their efforts to join the European Union, there is still room for improvement.
 Turkey's citizens do not enjoy complete freedom of speech.
 It is a crime to insult the Turkish nation and the president.
-Unfavorable press coverage of the military, Kurds, or Islam can also lead to arrests.
+Unfavorable press coverage of the government, military, Islam, or government policy toward the Kurdish ethnic minority can lead to arrests.